chaseruskin/orbit/docs/src/topic/dst.md

 The proposed algorithm solves the namespace clashing problem by rewriting conflicts with a new unique identifier without losing information in the original identifier.

 ### Limitations
-The user never must explicitly handle resolving duplicate identifiers due to the constraints set forth by Orbit when naming primary design units.
+Orbit automatically handles resolving duplicate identifiers for primary design units due to two design contraints.
 The limitations are:
-1. A primary design unit in the current IP may not have a duplicate name within its IP.
+1. All primary design unit identifiers in the current IP must be unique within the scope of the IP.
-2. A primary design unit in the current IP may not have a duplicate name in a direct dependency of its IP.
+2. All primary design units identifiers in the current IP must be unique within the scope of the IP's direct dependencies.
+An identifier can be duplicated for primary design units across indirect dependencies.

 ## Example Demonstration